City: Spokane, WA

-Education: Graduated from Houston Academy in Dothan, Ala. in 1973.
-Bachelor’s degree in medical anthropology from Davidson College, 1988.
-Master’s degree in environmental studies from Yale University, 1992.
-Law degree from Gonzaga University, 1999.
+Education: Graduated from Houston Academy in Dothan, Alabama, in 1973.
+Earned bachelor's degree in medical anthropology from Davidson College in 1988, master's degree in environmental studies from Yale University in 1992 and law degree from Gonzaga University in 1992.

 More about Mary Verner